Applied Learning Grants

 18. Hospitality funds are VERY limited.
 Therefore, only requests for food can be considered.
 Requests for “decorations” cannot be granted.

-18. As a general rule of thumb, it is appreciated if requests are kept to a maximum of $500; however, please include entire budget when requesting money.
+19. Typical requests should be kept to a maximum of $500; however, please include entire budget when requesting money.
 Occasionally exceptions can be made for compelling reasons.

 Applied Learning Funding Request